abduvik/just-enough-series/courses/react/README.md

 - Error Handing using `errorElement` prop
 - Scroll Restoration on navigation using `<ScrollRestoration />`

-There are couple of routers supported
+There are a couple of routers supported

 - `createbrowserrouter/BrowserRouter`: Uses the DOM Hostory APi and is the recommended router
 - `createHasRouter`: Use the `#` to append the routes